Gerri the Geranium

 My Family Story

-Learn about Genealogy with the Genealogical Society of New Jersey, Afro-American Historical and Genealogical Society -New Jersey Chapter, Hudson County Genealogical & Historical Society (where you can “Ask Granny*”), Monmouth County Archives and Monmouth County Genealogical Society.
-Ask the NJ State Archives about their archival records collection.
-If your family descends from the Lenape Delaware people, learn about them with James Wade, Heart to Hearth Cookery* and Waterloo Village State Historic Site.
+Learn about Genealogy with the Genealogical Society of New Jersey, Afro-American Historical and Genealogical Society-New Jersey Chapter, Hudson County Genealogical & Historical Society (where you can “Ask Granny*), Monmouth County Archives, Monmouth County Genealogical Society and the NJ State Archives.

 Playing in the Past

-Go to www.Geocaching.com the zip code for Monmouth Battlefield State Park is 07726.
+Go to www.Geocaching.com Monmouth Battlefield’s zipcode is 07726.

 Digital Movie Making